-Results for retail delis with multiple niches but temperature control of the deli case at $\leq 5^{\circ}$ C (41°F) are provided in Figure 44 to Figure 47.
-Lack of any sanitation increases the predicted risk by 50%; eliminating cross contamination and reducing incoming L. monocytogenes levels reduces the predicted risk by 30% and 16% respectively.
+Results for retail delis with multiple niches, but with temperature control of the deli case at $\leq$ 5°C (41°F), are provided in Figure 44 to Figure 47.
+Lack of any sanitation increases the predicted risk by 50%; eliminating cross contamination and reducing incoming L. monocytogenes levels reduces the predicted risk by 30% and 16%, respectively.
 Growth inhibitors remain extremely effective.

 Figure 44.
-Effect of various sanitation mitigation scenarios on the mean risk per serving and relative risk in the susceptible population for sanitation mitigations for retail deli with multiple niches and with temperature control.
+Effect of various sanitation scenarios on the mean risk per serving and relative risk in the susceptible population for retail deli with multiple niches and with temperature control

 Figure 45.
-Effect of various sanitation mitigation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for sanitation mitigations for retail deli with multiple niches and with temperature control.
+Effect of various sanitation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for retail deli with multiple niches and with temperature control